-Wasabi root is one of the popular accompaniments to prepare several dishes specific to the Japanese cuisine.
-If you happened to visited a Japanese sushi-bar, and served an eye-catching light green condiment paste on the plate that when consumed resulting in a feeling like a gush of volcano eruption hitting through the nasal passages, sending your olfactory senses wobbly!
+Wasabi root is one of the traditional accompaniments to prepare several dishes unique to Japanese cuisine.
+If you have visited a Japanese sushi bar, you most likely be served an eye-catching, light green condiment paste that when consumed would result in feeling like a gush of volcano eruption hitting through the nasal passages sending your olfactory senses wobbling!

-It is a small, perennial plant in the Cruciferous (brassica) or mustard of family plants native to the Japan.
-Some of close relatives of this root in the the same family are mustard, horseradish, cabbage, cauliflower, etc.
+It is a small, perennial plant in the Cruciferous (brassica) or mustard of family plants native to Japan.
+Some of the close relatives of this root in the same family are mustard, horseradish, cabbage, cauliflower, etc.

 Scientific name: Wasabia japonica.

 |Wasabi root with a shark-skin grater.

 Photo courtesy: t-mizo.